OmidRezayof/python_course_project/README.md

 `python3 goal_loc & python3 dog_loc & python3 obj_loc & python3 pygame_node`

 You can use the right thumbstick to move the goal and the left thumbstick to give disturbances to the object.

+### Gazebo Visualization

+Open a new terminal window and run:

+`roslaunch husky_gazebo husky_playpen.launch`

+To run the simulation with a joystick, open a new terminal and run:

+`rosrun joy joy_node`

+%%% BY AUSTIN%%%

+To run the "husky_to_x.py", first cd to your_package/src and then run:
+`python3 scan.py & python3 husky_to_x.py`

+To run the moving cylinder simulation, after opening gazebo, cd to your package's src directory and run:

+`python3 comnew.py`

+and on a new terminal page, publish a message like this:

+`rostopic pub -r 10 /cylinder_velocity geometry_msgs/Twist  '{linear:  {x: 0.5, y: 0.0, z: 0.0}, angular: {x: 0.0,y: 0.0,z: 0.0}}'`

 This is the link to our presentation, you can find more information on how you can control and play with this objects: